benjamincrozat/content/posts/customize-middleware-laravel-11.md

 })
 ```

-Previously, this was happening in the *Authenticated.php* middleware class.
+Previously, this was happening in the *Authenticated.php* middleware file.

 ## Customize where users and guests are redirected